Syllabus for LIT-202

 After completing this course, you should be able to:

-Literary Roots of Western Culture is a three-credit online course, consisting of ten (10) modules.
+Literary Roots of Western Culture is a three-credit, online course consisting of ten modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and complete a final project.
 In addition, after each set of readings, you will write about what you read in a reflective journal and submit your efforts to your mentor.
 See below for more details.

-Literary Roots of Western Culture has five (5) graded online discussions based on Internet assignments drawn from the textbook.
-There is also an ungraded but required discussion in Module 1 titled "Introductions."
-All class discussions take place on the class Discussion Board.
+Literary Roots of Western Culture has five graded online discussions based on Internet assignments drawn from the textbook.
+There is also an ungraded but required Introductions Forum in Module 1.

 Communication among fellow students and with the mentor is a critical component of online learning.
 Participation in online discussions involves two distinct assignments: an initial response to a posted question (discussion thread) and subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as “I agree” and “ditto” are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.